 Darwin's Promotion of Women as Inferior to Men

 It is well known that Charles Darwin had racist views which in turn exacerbated so-called scientific racism through evolutionism.
-What may be less known is that Darwin also promoted his view that women are evolutionarily inferior to women, which influenced scientific communities.
+What may be less known is that Darwin also promoted his view that women are evolutionarily inferior to men, which influenced scientific communities.

 Some people may think that such observations are ad hominem attacks on Darwin and are irrelevant (some even excused him because he was "a product of his times"), but they are quite relevant.
 His views influenced his doctrines, which in turn had impact on many scientists through the years.
 These were based on presuppositions of evolution and the complex scientific principle of Making Things Up™.
 There was no scientific, observational, or experimental data.
 Just beliefs that women were inferior because evolution.
 Not hardly!